Connection problem of the first Painlev\'{e} transcendent between poles and negative infinity: Main results

 It is worth mentioning that this solution behaves like $-\sqrt{-t/6}$ as $t\to-\infty$ as a special Type (A) solution, then a combination of \cref{eq-parameter-d-theta} and \cref{eq-H-p-Tritronquee} can be regard as the connection formula of the \PI's real tritronqu\'{e}e solution between negative and positive infinity. \ \\ \paragraph{$\bullet$ Case II: $H\to+\infty$} \ \\

 This case is quite different from the case when $H\to-\infty$.
 We find that the leading asymptotic behavior of $s_{0}$ remains purely imaginary and $\Im s_{0}<0$ uniformly for all $p$.
-Precisely, we have the following result. \begin{theorem} Suppose that $y(t; p, H)$ is the real solution of \cref{PI equation} with a pole at $t=p$ and $H$ being the free parameter in the Laurent series.
+The corresponding result is stated as follows. \begin{theorem} Suppose that $y(t; p, H)$ is the real solution of \cref{PI equation} with a pole at $t=p$ and $H$ being the free parameter in the Laurent series.
 Set $H=\frac{\xi^{6/5}}{7}$ and $p=2C(\xi)\xi^{4/5}$.
-Then the asymptotic behavior of the Stokes multipliers corresponding to $y(t; p,H)$ are given by
+Then the asymptotic behavior of the Stokes multiplier $s_0$ corresponding to $y(t; p,H)$ is given by

 as $\xi\to+\infty$ uniformly for all $C(\xi)\in\mathbb{R}$, where

 \end{theorem}

 By the classification criterion in~\cref{eq-condition-stokes-multipliers}, we have the following corollary of \cref{Thm-H-positive}. \begin{corollary} There exists an $M>0$ such that for all $p\in\mathbb{R}$ and $H>M$ the \PI~solutions $y(t; p, H)$ belong to Type (C). \end{corollary}